MDSplus/mdsplus/CMakeDeveloperGuide.md

 ## Building

-Building MDSplus can either be done directly with CMake, or by using `build.py`.
+Building MDSplus can either be done manually with `cmake`, or by using `build.py`.

 ### Building Manually